 Knockwurst recipes might be hard to come by, and I know it’s a big claim to say these are the best baked beans ever — but really, they are!
 This knockwurst and beans combination has been in my family for years, and they were the most delicious when my mom made them.When I came to the knockwurst recipes in my Grandmother’s recipe collection, my jaw dropped.
 For real!

 My mom used to make this knockwurst and beans recipe regularly, and I loved it.
 Unless you're someone who doesn't eat meat, I promise, you will too.
 My mom originally got this recipe from my grandmother and I didn't know we had the recipe anywhere, which is why I was so thrilled to find it.

 This knockwurst recipe is no joke!
-It’s a bunch a crazy tasty ingredients that marry together in a low oven all day long.
+It's a bunch of crazy tasty ingredients that marry together in a low oven all day long.
 All day!

 No, this is not the healthiest recipe in the world, it's knockwurst and beans, after all.
 Knockwurst!
 When was the last time you had knockwurst, if ever?

 You know how I feel though — if it’s not often, and in moderation, it’s okay!
 Totally okay.
 In my humble opinion, of course.
 And you certainly don’t want to miss out on the best baked beans ever, do you?

 Unlike my Grandmother’s Stuffed Cabbage recipe, this one I only changed a tiny bit — less molasses.
 (Not to worry, there’s still plenty!)